wp-plugins/e-commerce-mailcheck/readme.txt

 == Description ==

 Adds mailcheck (https://github.com/Kicksend/mailcheck) support for WP e-Commerce, Jigoshop, or WooCommerce to help you get your customer's details right - first time.
+Find out more at the [plugin homepage](http://plugins.leewillis.co.uk/e-commerce-mailcheck-documentation/mailcheck-wordpress-e-commerce/)

 == Installation ==